HairyPotato69/academic-public/content/Notes/OOP/Introduction to OOP.md

 	return 0;
 }
 ```
+Imagine you're in the Stone Age, but programming somehow exists.
+One day, you go hunting and you discovered a new animal! *Yay!*.

+However, since your existing database on animals is done with procedural programming, updating would be a bit of a hassle.

-Say it's still **ooga booga** age, but programming somehow exists, and you discovered a new animal! *Yay!*.
-But since the code is done in procedural programming, you would have to update the `enum`, `animalName`, and `numLegs`.
-If it is a large codebase, imagine the amount of changes that have to be done.
+*Why?*<br>*Take the code above as an example*.<br>You would have to update the `enum`, `animalName`, and `numLegs`.
+If it is a large codebase, imagine the amount of changes that have to be done each time a new animal is discovered.

-<mark style="background: #FFF3A3A6;"><em>The first benefit:  the increase in reusability</em></mark>
-<mark style="background: #FFF3A3A6;"><em>The second benefit: easier to modify and maintain</em></mark>
+This highlights the two of the many benefits of OOP:
+1. Greater reusability
+2. Ease of modification

+### Demands proper planning
-Since each object is *very, closely, very-very related* to its characteristics and methods, programmers have to properly plan and design each object before implementing them.
-They're *coerced* into designing and implementing **good code** ^981663
+*So, how do we modify the current database?*<br>Since each object is *closely related* to its attributes and methods, programmers have to properly plan and design each object before implementing them in the program.

+The third benefit:
-*<mark style="background: #FFF3A3A6;"><em>The third benefit: Less flaws as programmers are required to plan properly before implementation</em></mark>
+- **Possibly** lesser flaws as programmers are expected to perform meticulous planning and designing.

+>[!TLDR]
+>Programmers are *coerced* into designing and implementing **good code**
+### Prevents Unintended Changes
-*You hired another cavemen to help you but he's completely new to coding.
+*Say you hire another cavemen to help you, but he is new to OOP concept.
 You start to worry about all the bugs and maintenances you have to do; but, should you?*

-<mark style="background: #FFF3A3A6;">You shouldn't.
+You shouldn't.
 Well, if you do it right.
-OOP introduces a concept called <strong>encapsulation</strong></mark>
+OOP introduces a concept called <strong>encapsulation</strong>

 >[!DEFINITION] Encapsulation
 >The act of hiding certain methods or variables so that only certain classes can access them.

-**But, is OOP really that great?**
+## Drawbacks of Object-Oriented Programming
-No. OOP has a low skill floor but high master ceiling (*easy to pick up but hard to master*).
+No. OOP has a low skill floor but high master ceiling.

-When the project scales large, the program can be slower.
-Think about it, in Java, every time you want to created a function, you have to create a whole new class.
+*What do I mean by this?*<br>It is easy to pick up and learn the concepts of OOP even for beginners but, applying them properly is difficult, especially if future plans and developments have to be kept in mind.

+The program can also be slower when the project scales large.
 # Classes and Objects
 ## What are objects?
+Objects represent distinguishable entities that represent real-world entities or objects.
 Objects are made up of *attributes* and *methods*.
-For example, a student.
+For example, a `Student`.

+*Snippet A: `Student` object*
 ```java
 public class Student{
 	public Student(){};